buildbotics/tpl-docs/Drawing Aids Library.md

 * R.cornerIncrements - R.cornerIncrements must be provided if R.cornerRadius is greater than 0.
 R.cornerIncrements is the number of line segments that each corner will be broken into.
 It must be a number.
 Larger values of R.cornerIncrements provide smoother edges but cause the resulting g-code files to be larger.

 ####Results
-makeRectangle(R) will return 0 if no errors are detected and -1 if an error is detected.
-The following properties are loaded into the argument object, R depending on whether an error is detected.
+makeRectangle(R) will return 0 if no errors are detected or throw an error message if an error is detected.
+The following properties are loaded into the argument object if no error is detected.
 * R.rect - R.rect is a list of points in the form of {X: x, Y: y} that form the desired rectangle.
 R.rect will remain unchanged (undefined if it hasn't been proviously set) if an error is detected.
 If no error is detected, R.rect will be loaded with the resulting rectangle.

 ####Error Messages
-If an error is detected, makeRectangle(R) returns -1 and throws one of the following values:
+If an error is detected, makeRectangle(R) throws one of the following values:
 * "HEIGHT\_NOT\_DEFINED" - A rectangle could not be formed because the height was not provided.
 * "INVALID\_HEIGHT" - A rectangle could not be formed because the height was provided but was not a number.
 * "WIDTH\_NOT\_DEFINED" - A rectangle could not be formed because the width was not provided.